 How do I create a help desk ticket?

-Businesses can turn customer conversations into support tickets with help desk software like Zendesk's Support Suite.
+Businesses can turn customer conversations into support tickets with help desk software.
 When conversations become tickets, support teams can:

 - Reply to customers across channels from the same workspace